ticketmaster/react-native-ticketmaster-ignite/docs/expo.md

     ],
 ```

-You will need to update one of `isModernAccounts` or `isSportXr` booleans to true and add all your schemes to the respective array of schemes in `withIgnitePlugin.js`for android.
+You will need to update one of `isModernAccounts` or `isSportXr` booleans to true and add all your schemes to the respective array of schemes in `withStringsXml()`for android.

 You can update `withIgnitePlugin.js`'s values for iOS deployment target, compileSdkVersion etc. to the values needed for your project.